The Courtship of Mona Mae Cast and Crew

 Saramit studied art at The New York City College of Technology .
 As a school aide in a New York City public school, Saramit supports students with learning disabilities with art therapy and art projects.
 Her murals and artwork can be seen in several public schools in East Harlem.

-Creator, writer, director Yhane Smith is an award-winning filmmaker, writer, producer, folklorist, film festival founder, Columbia University Community Scholar and Lower Manhattan Cultural Council grant recipient.
+Creator, writer, director Yhane Smith is an award-winning filmmaker, writer, producer, folklorist, film festival founder, Columbia University Community Scholar and ten-time Lower Manhattan Cultural Council grant recipient.

 After graduating from Rutgers University, where she was fortunate to have Amiri Baraka as a mentor, Yhane began her artistic career working as a dramaturge assistant, script reader and development assistant in the theater.
 She worked at the Crossroads Theater (NJ), the Eugene O’Neill Theatre, Theater for a New City, Theater for a New Audience, Theater Communications Group (all in NYC) and the Walnut Street Theatre (Philadelphia).